timothycdc/tchungblog/exampleSite/content/blog/cs50ai-chapter-1-knowledge.md

 >
 > Q: Harry will go for a run today.

-Given we **know** that P → Q, then we know that on rain-free days, Harry would surely go for a run.
-If it did not rain, but Harry did not go for a run, then the sentence  P → Q is false, because the conditions met for P did not affect the outcome Q.
+Given we **know** that **P → Q**, then we know that on rain-free days, Harry would surely go for a run.
+If it did not rain, but Harry did not go for a run, then the sentence  **P → Q** is false, because the conditions met for P did not affect the outcome **Q**.

-On days where it rained (P is false), it does not matter whether Harry went for a run or not, the sentence  P → Q .
+On days where it rained (P is false), it does not matter whether Harry went for a run or not, the sentence  **P → Q** .
 This is the interesting part – because there is no **contradiction** between P and Q, True can be returned.

-Pay attention to the bolded term as I'll come to that later.
+Pay attention to the bolded term as I'll come back to that later.

 A close relative is the Biconditional connective.
-It can be understood as an  IF-THEN (AND ONLY IF) statement, meaning that one symbol implicates the other and **vice versa.** A logical equivalent would be  (P → Q)^(Q → P).
+It can be understood as an  IF-THEN (AND ONLY IF) statement, meaning that one symbol implicates the other and **vice versa.** A logical equivalent would be  **(P → Q)^(Q → P)**.

 <span class="tablewrappermini" markdown="1">